sciactive/nephele/packages/nephele/README.md

-# Nephele - Server Middleware
+# Nephele WebDAV Server Middleware

-A pluggable WebDAV, CardDAV, and CalDAV server for Node.js and Express.
+A pluggable WebDAV (and soon CardDAV and CalDAV) server for Node.js and Express.

 Nephele, the free and open source WebDAV server framework for Node.js, is designed to make it easy to develop and integrate WebDAV functionality into your Node.js applications.